Packer-Lab/imagingplus/README.md

 Multiple individual Trial objects are collected in a single Experiment object.

 The definition of an "experiment" is purposefully loose to allow for accommodation across different experimental designs.
-On the other hand, a "trial" is strictly a single time series of 2photon imaging data collection.
+On the other hand, a "trial" is strictly a single continuous time series of 2photon imaging data collection.
-Each trial may correspond to either a 2photon imaging only or an all optical trial.
+Each trial may correspond to any of the implemented trial types.
+Currently, the implemented trial types are: 2-photon imaging only, all optical, one photon stim + 2p imaging.

 ### Experiment class